-I often went to Lighthouse Park as a child with my parents sometimes accompanied with visiting relatives.
-My father was interested in this park because of its large functioning lighthouse and because the park shows the scars of the last Ice Age.
-Along the exposed rock facings, you can see the deep scratches left on the exposed rock faces by advancing glacier ice that was once a mile thick in this area at its peak some 40,000 years ago.
+I used to frequent Lighthouse Park as a child with my parents and sometimes was accompanied by visiting relatives.
+My father was interested in this park because of its functioning lighthouse and because the park shows the scars of the last Ice Age.
+You can see the deep scratches left on the exposed rock faces made by the advancing glacier that was once a mile thick over this spot at its peak over 40,000 years ago.
 I remember as a child, running through its forest trails and being told to stay away from the cliff edges.
 The cliffs are the best features of this park and certainly the most interesting.
 Off in the far distance of my painting, you is Point Grey/UBC (University of British Columbia).